acend/helm-basics-training/content/en/docs/03/database.md

 ## Labels

-There are a couple of [recommended Kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/), which help to make interoperability between different tools and concepts easier and define a kind of standard.
+There are a couple of [recommended Kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/){{% onlyWhen openshift %}} (that also apply to OpenShift){{% /onlyWhen %}}, which help to make interoperability between different tools and concepts easier and define a kind of standard.

 We use the following two labels as so-called selector labels.
 These are labels that are used on services to define which pods belong to them: